Skills in Demand Visa – Subclass 482

-What is Temporary Skill Shortage Visa Subclass 482?
+What is Skills in Demand Visa Subclass 482?

 Employers facing labour shortages may sponsor skilled workers to Australia where they cannot employ locally.
 There are 3 streams under this work visa subclass:

-There is pathway to Australian permanent residency through the Medium-Term and Agreement stream.
+There is a pathway to Australian permanent residency (PR) through all streams.

-What is the Application Process for Temporary Skill Shortage Visa Subclass 482?
+What is the Application Process for Skills in Demand Visa Subclass 482?

-Stage 1: Sponsorship Application for Temporary Skill Shortage Visa Subclass 482
+Stage 1: Sponsorship Application for Skills in Demand Visa Subclass 482

-The employer must first be approved by the Department of Immigration as ‘Standard Business Sponsor’.
-A sponsorship application along with the supporting documents must be lodged at the Department of Immigration.
+The employer must first be approved by the Department of Immigration as a ‘Standard Business Sponsor’.
+A sponsorship application, along with the supporting documents, must be lodged at the Department of Immigration.
 The sponsorship will be valid for up to five years once approved.
 During the sponsorship validity, the sponsor may sponsor as many individuals under this visa category as they wish.
 There are sponsorship obligations that the organisation must comply with as an approved temporary activities sponsor.

 What is the criteria to be a Standard Business Sponsor?